Skip to main content

 Our City Has Declared a Climate Emergency.
 We Are Responding by Building Resilience.

 With passage of the City of Tucson's Climate Action and Adaptation Plan March 7, 2023, the Tucson 2030 District is moving even deeper into its energy and water efficiency mission as a dedicated partner in reducing the carbon footprint of our built environment.
-The District and the City are in lockstep with the 2030 Challenge energy reduction goals of 50% by 2030 and net zero by 2050.
-Join us.
+The District is in lockstep with the City's goal to be carbon neutral by 2030.
+Join us in this planet-saving effort.

 As a Tucson District Member, Your Colleagues Include UArizona, the City of Tucson, the YWCA of Southern Arizona, and Pima County.